Setup: Asterisk (Self-Hosted)

 Troubleshooting

-- SIP registration failures: Verify your SIP trunk credentials and that DNS resolves your provider’s SIP server.
+- SIP registration failures: Verify SIP trunk credentials and DNS